 Both breeds like to eat.
 Because of the Mastiff’s size, you can expect an English Mastiff to be more expensive when it comes to food.
-Mastiffs can eat up to eight full cups of Mastiff appropriate dog food, every single day.
+Mastiffs can eat up to eight full cups of Mastiff-appropriate dog food every single day.
 Depending on the type of food your feed your pup, this can get quite expensive.
 Mastiffs are known to have sensitive stomachs.
-So there’s a possibility you’ll need to rely on a Grain-Free, or Pea-Free dog food, all of which can become expensive.
+So there’s a possibility you’ll need to rely on a grain-gree, or pea-free dog food, all of which can become pricey.

 Cane Corso and Mastiff bath time should happen once every 8 to 12 weeks.
 Use a gentle shampoo that uses natural ingredients.
 The Mastiff is known to have a more pungent doggy odor than some other breeds, but this should be enough to prevent strong odors.
 The Mastiff is also the biggest dribbler out of the two.
 But if you aren’t a fan of doggy dribble, neither of these breeds is the one for you.

 As large breeds with similar popularity, they are, on average, both the same price.
 From a reputable breeder, prices start at around $1,000.
-If you want to work with a popular breeder, you may have to pay a little bit more and be put on a waiting list too.
+If you work with a popular breeder, you may have to pay a little bit more and be on a waiting list.

 Alternatively, rescuing is another option, and you can expect prices to be lower.
 But finding a puppy is very unlikely.
 You can either visit your local rescue shelter or check out dedicated breed rescue websites.
 The Cane Corse Rescue and the Mastiff Club of America Rescue Foundation list dedicated breed centers.